Inseparable local uniformization: Relative one-dimensional inseparable local uniformization

 Finally, we assume that $x$ is of type $4$.
 This is the most difficult case but the main work has already been done in Theorem \ref{type4th}, which implies that $K=\ol{k'(T)}$ for a finite extension $k'/k$ and some $T\in K$.
 Since $k'$ is separable over $k$, it is contained already in $\kappa(x)$.
 It follows that a sufficiently small neighborhood of $x$ is defined over $k'$, and then a smaller neighborhood embeds into $\bfA^1_{k'}$ by Lemma \ref{cur2lem}(iii).
 So, $x$ admits a neighborhood isomorphic to a $k'$-disc.
 By Corollaries \ref{perfcor} and \ref{discrcor}, we can take this disc to be an $l$-split disc of an integral radius for a finite extension $l/k'$.
-The Theorem is proved. \end{proof}
+The theorem is proved. \end{proof}

+Theorem \ref{terminalth} provides an inseparable local uniformization of terminal points.
+As was explained in the Introduction, we will have to use a stronger simultaneous uniformization result in order to run induction in the proof of our main result in \S\ref{insepunifsec}.
+Therefore, we have to strengthen Theorem \ref{terminalth} to the following technically looking statement.
+For simplicity, we exclude the mixed characteristic case now, but see Remark \ref{4rem} below.

-\begin{theor} Let $k$ be an equicharacteristic analytic field, $g:\oC\to C$ be a morphism of rig-smooth $k$-analytic curves and $x\in C$ be a terminal point with a finite fiber $g^{-1}(x)=\{x_1\. x_n\}$.
-Then there exists a finite purely inseparable extension $k'/k$, finite separable $k'$-fields $l_1\. l_n$ and an affinoid neighborhood $C'$ of $x$ such that each $C'_i\otimes_k k'$ is isomorphic to a closed unit $l_i$-disc, where $C'_i$ is the connected component of $g^{-1}(C')$ that contains $x_i$.
-Moreover, if a $k$-field $k_p\subset k^{1/p^\infty}$ is dense in the completed perfection $\ol{k^{1/p^\infty}}$ then one can take $k'\subset k_p$. \end{theor} \begin{proof} The particular case when $\oC=C$ and $k$ is perfect was established in Theorem \ref{terminalth}.
-We will drop these two extra-assumptions in two stages.
+\begin{theor} Let $k$ be an equicharacteristic analytic field, $g{\colon}\oC\to C$ be a morphism of rig-smooth $k$-analytic curves and $x\in C$ be a terminal point with a finite fiber $g^{-1}(x)=\{x_1\. x_n\}$.
+Then there exists a finite purely inseparable extension $k'/k$, finite separable $k'$-fields $l_1\. l_n$ and an affinoid neighborhood $C'$ of $x$ such that each $C'_i\otimes_k k'$ is isomorphic to an $l_i$-split disc, where $C'_i$ is the connected component of $g^{-1}(C')$ that contains $x_i$.
+Moreover, if $x_i$ is not critical (e.g. $x_i$ is not Zariski closed) then one can achieve that $C'_i\otimes_k k'$ is isomorphic to a unit $l_i$-disc.
+Finally, if a $k$-field $k_p\subset k^{1/p^\infty}$ is dense in the completed perfection $\ol{k^{1/p^\infty}}$ then one can take $k'\subset k_p$. \end{theor} \begin{proof} The particular case when $\oC=C$ and $k$ is perfect was established in Theorem \ref{terminalth}.
+We will drop these two assumptions in two stages.